-Upon Emergence, we elected to change our accounting policies related to derivative instruments, postretirement benefit obligations and stock-based compensation.
+At Emergence, we elected to amend certain of our accounting policies related to derivative instruments and postretirement benefit obligations.
+Additionally, we adopted an accounting policy for stock-based compensation.

 Derivative Instruments.
 The netting and collateral provisions under master trade agreements govern setoff rights and collateral requirements on commercial agreements between counterparties.
-Prior to the Emergence Date, the fair value of derivative instruments on the Condensed Consolidated Balance Sheets was presented gross of setoff rights and cash collateral deposits exchanged between parties under such arrangements.
-After the Emergence Date, the fair value of derivative instruments is presented net of setoff rights and cash collateral deposits.
+Prior to Emergence, the fair value of derivative instruments presented on the Condensed Consolidated Balance Sheets was presented gross of setoff rights and cash collateral deposits exchanged between parties under such arrangements.
+After Emergence, the fair value of derivative instruments is presented net of setoff rights and cash collateral deposits.
 The fair value of commercial contracts that are not subject to netting and (or) collateral provisions is presented gross.
-See Note 5 for additional information on our derivative instruments and hedging activities.
+See Note 5 for additional information on derivative instruments and hedging activities.

 Postretirement Benefit Obligations.
-Prior to the Emergence Date, we used a bond matching methodology, based on a specific portfolio of bonds that closely match the overall cash flow timing and duration of the benefit plans, to develop the discount rate utilized to measure the projected benefit obligations and service costs for benefit plans.
-After the Emergence Date, we use a spot rate curve that represents a portfolio of high-quality corporate bonds to develop the discount rate.
+Prior to Emergence, a bond matching methodology was utilized, based on a specific portfolio of bonds that closely match the overall cash flow timing and duration of the benefit plans, to develop the discount rate utilized to measure the projected benefit obligations and service costs for benefit plans.
+After Emergence, a spot rate curve that represents a portfolio of high-quality corporate bonds is used to develop the discount rate.

 Stock-Based Compensation.
-In connection with Emergence, TEC granted performance stock units and restricted stock units to certain employees and nonemployee directors.
-The fair value of performance stock units is estimated on the date of grant utilizing a Monte Carlo valuation model, which contains significant unobservable inputs that are believed to be consistent with those used by principal market participants.
+In connection with Emergence, TEC granted performance stock units and restricted stock units to certain employees and non-employee directors.
+The fair value of performance stock units is estimated on the date of grant utilizing a Monte Carlo Valuation Model, which contains significant unobservable inputs that are believed to be consistent with those used by principal market participants.
 The fair value of restricted stock units is derived from the closing price of TEC common stock at the grant date.
 Forfeitures are recognized as they occur.
 Unvested performance stock units and restricted stock units are entitled to dividends or dividend equivalents, which are accrued and distributed to award recipients at the time such awards vest.
 Dividends and dividend equivalents are subject to the same vesting and forfeiture provisions as the underlying awards.
 Stock-based compensation expense is recognized for both graded and cliff vesting awards on a straight-line basis over the requisite service period for the entire award.
-For the period from May 18 through June 30, 2023 (Successor), a non-material amount of stock-based compensation was recognized and presented as "General and administrative" on the Condensed Consolidated Statements of Operations.
-There was no stock-based compensation in prior periods.
+Stock-based compensation expense is presented as "General and administrative" on the Condensed Consolidated Statements of Operations.
+Stock-based compensation expense was \$8 million for the three months ended September 30, 2023 (Successor) and \$11 million for the period from May 18 through September 30, 2023 (Successor).
+Prior to Emergence, there were no stock-based compensation activities.